Kern Place: The Kern Place Gate

 In 1916, Kern constructed a gate that formed an archway to the entrance of the neighborhood at the intersection of North Kansas Street and Robinson.
 The gate was made of iron and stone and cost $2,500.
 Kern found decedents of the Toltec and hired them to help build the gate.
 The iron gate contained swastikas, the Kern family crest and 444 electric light globes that illuminated the words "Kern Place" over the center of the gate.
 It also had a Zondias calendar, totem poles from Alaska, and spelled out "Kern Place."
 The symbolism of the gate was meant to express ideas about "the brotherhood of man, light, life, health and wealth," according to the El Paso Herald-Post.

 Kern wanted the gate to remain forever as "a monument and his legacy to the generation here and who will come after them."
 Pieces of the gate were taken over time by vandals, leaving only the pillars of stone.
 Eventually, the entire gate was dismantled in 1954 during a street-widening project.

-A new gate has been proposed in 2017 as part of the Sun City Lights Project.
+A new gate has been proposed and built in 2017 as part of the Sun City Lights Project.
 The proposed gate is meant to reference the old Kern Place Gate and will be located on Cincinnati Street.